Yonet/AzureMixedRealityDocs/lessons/lesson-3/project/how-to-make-your-buttons-follow-your-hand.md

-# How to Make Your Buttons Follow Your Hand?
+# How to make your buttons follow your hand

 MRTK uses what are known as **Solvers** to allow UI elements to follow the user or other game objects in the scene.
 The **Radial View** solver is a tag-along component that keeps a particular portion of a GameObject within the user's view.